MAIF/yozefu/docs/themes/index.md

 }
 ```

- 1. Save the file and restart Yozefu for the changes to take effect.
+ 1. Save the file and restart Yōzefu for the changes to take effect.

 > [!NOTE]